LudwikJaniuk/deamortized-sparse-table/README.md

 We're reading left of the final readpointer!!! final readpointer is calculated incorrectly, itäs recalculated after thew write which maeks it same as w. need to save its last value instead.

+It's done, it works.
+One drawback is we're not scanning left for next occupied efficiently. could be done with a linked list.